dotnet/android/Documentation/guides/app-bundles.md

 ## Signing

 App Bundles can only be signed with `jarsigner` (not `apksigner`).
-App Bundles do not need to use `zipalign`.
-Xamarin.Android should go ahead and sign the `.aab` file the same as it currently does for `.apk` files.
+App Bundles do not need to use `zipalign`. .NET for Android should go ahead and sign the `.aab` file the same as it currently does for `.apk` files.
 A `com.company.app-Signed.aab` file will be generated in `$(OutputPath)`, to match our current behavior with APK files.

-Google Play has recently added support for [doing the final, production signing][app_signing], but Xamarin.Android should sign App Bundles with what is configured in the existing MSBuild properties.
+Google Play has recently added support for [doing the final, production signing][app_signing], but .NET for Android should sign App Bundles with what is configured in the existing MSBuild properties.

 [app_signing]: https://developer.android.com/studio/publish/app-signing